BlueBrain/connectome-manipulator/doc/source/config_file_structure.rst

-"src_node_popul_name"  Optional name of SONATA source nodes population "tgt_node_popul_name"  Optional name of SONATA target nodes population "seed"                 Random seed for stochastic manipulation "N_split_nodes"        Optional number of data splits; will be overwritten by command line argument "--splits=N" "manip"                Manipulation-specific settings ↳"name"                User-defined name of the manipulation; will be used in filenames ↳"syn_props_init"      Optional key-value pairs of property names and data types for initializing an enpty connectome
+"src_node_popul_name"  Optional name of SONATA source nodes population "tgt_node_popul_name"  Optional name of SONATA target nodes population "seed"                 Random seed for stochastic manipulation "N_split_nodes"        Optional number of data splits; can be overwritten by command line argument "--splits=N" "manip"                Manipulation-specific settings ↳"name"                User-defined name of the manipulation; will be used in filenames ↳"syn_props_init"      Optional key-value pairs of property names and data types for initializing an enpty connectome